Judge orders Hunter Biden to turn over financial records

 - Money received from President Joe Biden

-Biden’s attorneys argued that some of the list items should not be turned over, but the judge ruled that they must release most of them.
+Biden’s attorneys argued that some of the listed items should not be turned over, but the judge ruled that they must release most of them.

 Meyer also ordered a majority of Roberts’ financial records be turned over, including her banking records and money received from her father.